NGINX App Protect DoS Live Activity Monitoring

 Overview

-• NGINX App Protect DoS REST API - an interface that provides extended metrics information of the Protected Objects.
+• NGINX App Protect DoS REST API: This interface offers comprehensive metrics about the Protected Objects.

 Prerequisites

-• NGINX Plus R26 and later for NGINX App Protect DoS REST API and the DoS Dashboard
+• NGINX Plus R26 or later is required for accessing the NGINX App Protect DoS REST API and the DoS Dashboard.

 http {